 Yes, you can create your own custom metrics to monitor using Device Defender.
 See the documentation for how to start monitoring device-side metrics that you’ve defined.

 Q. How does AWS IoT Device Defender work?

-AWS IoT Device Defender allows you to schedule audit tasks, monitor device activities, and receive notifications for audit violations and abnormal device behavior.
+AWS IoT Device Defender allows you to schedule audit tasks, monitor device activities, and receive notifications for audit findings and abnormal device behavior alarms.

 Audit tasks conduct assessments of your AWS IoT configurations.
 You can launch audit tasks on-demand or on a scheduled basis.
 To increase the accuracy of audit checks and minimize false positives, AWS IoT Device Defender incorporates the context of device interactions with AWS IoT Core.

-AWS IoT Device Defender ingests and analyzes high-value security metrics collected from connected devices and their interactions with AWS IoT Core to continuously monitor device activities and detect abnormal device behavior.
-The metric data is continuously compared against user-provided security profiles.
+AWS IoT Device Defender ingests and analyzes high-value security metrics collected from connected devices and their interactions with AWS IoT Core to continuously monitor device activities and detect abnormal device behaviors.
+When you use Rules Detect, the metric data is continuously evaluated against user-defined behaviors; when you use ML Detect, the metric data is continuously evaluated by automatically built machine-learning models to identify anomalies.
 The collection and emittance of device metrics is optional.
-However, it is highly recommended.
-AWS IoT Device Defender provides reference implementation and documentation for device agents responsible to collect and emit the device-side metrics.
+However, it’s highly recommended.
+AWS IoT Device Defender provides reference implementation and documentation for device agents responsible for collecting and emitting the device-side metrics.

 Q. Which AWS regions is AWS IoT Device Defender available in?

 See the AWS Region Table for the current list of regions supported by AWS IoT Device Defender.